Who is this guide for?

 The cost of poor communication

-Poor communication results in poor execution and poor execution can have a major impact on your bottom line.
-Marketing is often responsible for driving revenue growth, and as a result, retailers spend between 10-24% of total company budget on marketing.
+Poor communication results in poor execution and poor execution can have a major impact on the bottom line.
+Marketing and merchandising is often responsible for driving revenue growth, and as a result, hospitality, retail and CPG’s spend between 10-24% of total company budget on marketing.
 That is a large investment of your resources.

 An astonishing 90% of Consumer Goods companies report frustration with compliance (restock, promotional execution, employee product knowledge, correct pricing).

 Forty-nine percent of all planned retail displays are missing; 60% are executed improperly.
-This affects your bottom line: companies loose as much as 25% of their revenue due to failed execution.
+This affects your bottom line: companies loose as much as 25% of their revenue due to substandard execution.

-Communication between stores and head office breaks down due to the choice of communication platforms.
-Retailers often choose familiar platforms such as email, WhatsApp, Skype, Facebook Messenger, or phone calls for communication with stores.
-Though widely accessible, these communication channels are not designed to be bi-directional, actionable or traceable.
+Communication between sites and head office often breaks down due to the choice of communication platform.
+Operators often default to familiar platforms such as email, WhatsApp, Skype, Facebook Messenger, or phone calls for communication with sites.
+Though widely accessible, these communication channels are not designed to be bi-directional, actionable, or traceable corporate communication.

 Too many communication tools cause confusion; your employees need to know where to go for essential resource files, guidelines, tasks and feedback.